named-data/NDN-CCL-API/details/forwarding-flags.rst

     .. code-block:: java

-        public final void setChildInherit(
+        public final ForwardingFlags setChildInherit(
             boolean childInherit
         )

 :Parameters:

     - `childInherit`
-        true to set the flag, false to clear it.
+        true to set the "childInherit" flag, false to clear it.

+:Returns:

+    This ForwardingFlags so that you can chain calls to update values.